farmera/sare_grant/study_results_drones.md

 While a host of other known and unknown quantities might have served as 'independent' variables for our study (e.g. soil moisture content, foliar nitrogen level, canopy structure, the number of growing days) it was not our intention to create a rigorous scientific report.
-Our goal was to make a set of recommendations to working sugarcane growers based on analysis of results using tools and technologies available at low-cost.
+Our goal was to make a set of recommendations to working sugarcane growers based on analysis of results using tools and technologies available at reasonable cost.

 #### Multiple Regressions